Last updated on 2023-09-04

 - Non-transferable or selling to other individuals

-- Applications open on the 1st and closes at the 25th every month
+- Applications open on the 1st and closes on the 4th last business day of every month

-- Results of applications to be released on 28th every month
+- Results of applications to be released on the 3rd last business day of every month

 - $2 transaction fee for application

 - Investors are required to have an individual CDP Securities account (SGX website on opening CDP account)